shamim-42/Bangla_phonetic_parser_Python/README.md

-# Bangla Pronetic Parser in Python
+# Bangla Phonetic Parser in Python

 Convert English char by char to bangla